TriplyDB/Documentation/docs/triply-db/index.md

 # Admin settings Pages

 You can use the console to perform administrator tasks.
 The administrator tasks are performed within the admin settings page.
-The admin settings pages are accessible by clicking on the user menu in top-right corner and selecting the “Admin settings” menu item.
+The admin settings pages are accessible by clicking on the user menu in the top-right corner and selecting the “Admin settings” menu item.
 You must have administrator privileges to access these pages and perform administrator tasks.

 ## Overview page